 If you take pictures using a digital camera, smartphone, tablet or some other device, the odds are good that some of your photos are saved to your computer.
 Others are probably scattered across social media sites like Facebook or in old emails that you hope you don’t delete before you remember to download the photos.

-If you’re discouraged about your photo situation, Bonnie Joy Dewkett, a certified professional organizer in New York City who runs The Joyful Organizer, has some ideas for you.
+If you’re discouraged about your photo situation, Bonnie Joy Dewkett, a certified professional organizer in New York City who runs The Joyful Organizer, has these three ideas for you.

 Organize Your Music